SuturoAlexH/schlussdorf-cup/schlussdorf-cup-ui/README.md

    3. Copy the bin and lib folder from your java-jdk folder (C:\Program Files\Java\jdk-14.0.1) to "libs/jdk"

 ### build

-Just run the build.bat file
+mvn clean install -DskipTests the 4 modules javafx-mvc, jPdfTester, util and schlussdorf-cup.
+Afterwards just run the build.bat file